Dumisani Zuma

-Dumisani Percervearance Zuma (born 22 May 1995) is a South African soccer player who plays as a midfielder for AmaZulu and the South Africa national football team.
-He previously played for Bloemfontein Celtic and Kaizer Chiefs.
+Dumisani Percervearance Zuma (born 22 May 1995) is a South African soccer player who plays as a midfielder.
+He previously played for Bloemfontein Celtic, Kaizer Chiefs, AmaZulu and Moroka Swallows as well as the South Africa national football team.

 Club career

 Early career

 Born in Pietermaritzburg, Zuma started his youth career at the age of 11 with amateur side Grange and played for Maritzburg City before moving to Kings United in 2010.

 Bloemfontein Celtic

 At the beginning of the 2014–15 season, Zuma joined South African Premier Division side Bloemfontein Celtic from Kings United.
 He impressed early on in his spell at Celtic, with manager Ernst Middendorp describing him as 'one of the best young talents he had ever seen'.
 His first season at the club saw him make twenty league appearances, scoring once.
 He appeared 18 times in the league for the club across the 2015–16 season, scoring once, before appearing 19 times without scoring in the league across the 2016–17 season.